-It is my (and the IAs) responsibility to keep the class organized, to come to class well prepared and to provide students with multiple pathways to learning the topics, including lecture slides, explanations on the board, clicker questions, assignments, practice exams, discussion sections, and office hours.
+It is my (and the IAs) responsibility to keep the class organized, to come to class well prepared and to provide students with multiple pathways to learning the topics, including lecture slides explanations on the board, clicker questions, problem sets, practice exams, discussion sections, and office hours.

 It is your responsibility to put a significant effort into the class, by coming to class with printed lecture slides, taking notes, actively participating in clicker questions/peer discussions, reading the textbook, working through assignments and actively participating in the discussion of assignments during IA discussion sections.
+Office hours provide yet another opportunity for you to seek the help you need if you are still unclear about something after the lecture and discussions.